 Scan to verify is a great way to make sure that every item in your order is accounted for.
 If you’re packing and shipping a lot of orders, it can be tricky to make sure everything is in order.
 Scan to very lets you scan each item’s UPC barcode as you put it in the box, once everything thing in the order has been scanned, the label pops out.
 It lets you breathe a sigh of relief that your customers are going to receive the items they ordered and only the items they ordered.

 You’re going to need to spot these orders and get them out the door immediately.
 While every order is of great importance, delays when shipping Prime orders are the most costly for your brand’s reputation.
 Automate alerts so that the second a Prime order imports into your ShipStation account, you’re ready to fulfill it.
 ShipStation takes the automated alerts beyond a simple alert.
 ShipStation’s automation rules let you create an alert that appears in your ShipStation account, automatically send an email to your shipper, and assign the order to the appropriate shipper.
 Prime orders can run the risk of duplicate shipping, and the quicker these orders are boxed up and shipped out, the more confident you can be that the order has shipped.

 5. Automatically Apply Express Shipping

 Amazon Prime orders have a quick turnaround.
 While standard services like USPS Priority Mail can get make it in time, they may not arrive in time.
 Shipping can become complicated, and shippers can make mistakes.
-Luckily, ShipStation lets you automatically apply shipping services such as FedEx or UPS Air services to orders upon import.
+Luckily, ShipStation lets you automatically apply express shipping services such as UPS Air services to orders upon import.
 This gives you peace of mind that any order that imports into ShipStation is ready to have its label printed the moment it’s packed.